amirothman/genre-erkennung-pipeline/Tutorial.md

 ```

-I've written a bash script `sample_song.sh` to automaticcaly split a dataset into test set and training set.
-If you are a shell ninja, you can edit the script to split the dataset.
+The bash script `splitTrainTest.sh` to automaticcaly split a dataset into test set and training set.
+The shall can be used for splitting but must be customized for the training set.

 You can have as many genres as you want.
 Just make sure: